NCIP/cagrid-portal/cagrid-1-0/caGrid/projects/portal/ReadMe.txt

 Portal needs a Database configured in the following way

+- Configure the jdbc connection in portal-build.properties or in ${user.home}/.portal-build.properties/ file.

-- Create DB with the portal/resources/Portal_Data_Model.SQL script
+- Create DB with the portal/resources/Portal_Data_Model.SQL script OR
+    -Create a database called portal in mysql
-- Configure the jdbc connection in ${username}-portal-build.properties file.
+    - Configure connection details in the portal-build.properties file
+    - run "ant createDatabase" This script will automatically create the tables etc. needed by portal and populate it with seed data.

 When deploying Portal, the only information needed to connect the Portal